msaroufim/newblog/_posts/2019-10-16-heretic-ML-thoughts.md

 ---
 layout: default
-title: A Heretic's guide to Machine Learning
+title: A Heretic's Guide to Machine Learning
 ---

-# A Heretic's guide to Machine Learning
+# A Heretic's Guide to Machine Learning

 1. PCA is useless